 10. Warby Parker Glasses: Humor plays a major role in content marketing and this live action explainer video acknowledges this fact with its awkward brand of humor.
 It builds interest in the product while explaining it simultaneously.

-12. Foursquare: Foursquare, the local search-and-discovery service mobile app, famously known as the yelp killer explains their various services in this animated explainer video in a quirky and adorable animation.
+12. Foursquare: Foursquare, the local search-and-discovery service mobile app, famously known as the yelp killer explains their various services in this animation video in a quirky and adorable way.

-14. Text Me Up App: “Text me up” app uses an adorable chameleon in this animated explainer video to help explain their product.
+14. Text Me Up App: “Text me up” app uses an adorable chameleon in this animation video to help explain their product.
 If anyone is searching for good explainer videos featuring characters, this could be worth a watch.

 15. SkillShare: SkillShare touches the serious issue of student debt with only the use of text.
-This animated explainer video makes you feel while at the same time produces intrigue into their services
+This animation video makes you feel while at the same time produces intrigue into their services